emp3r0r7/DarkMesh/README.md

 Beacons can be used for **automatic identification**, **status reporting**,
 or **node discovery** within the network.

+### 📡 Traceroute Map visualization
+It is possibile to visualize traceroutes on the application map.
+Forward route and Backward Route.
+It is also shown the total distance of the roundtrip.

 ---

 ## 🔍 Extended Verbosity and Transparency